The future of work is hybrid and educators intent on bringing together in-person and online experiences believe the future of learning is hybrid, too.

-This guide will explore what blended learning is, how it works and why it’s becoming one of the most popular learning approaches for people of all ages, for everyone ranging from younger students to working professionals.
-We’ll also discuss the advantages, benefits and challenges of blended learning for both educators and learners.
+This guide will explore what blended learning is, how it works, and why it’s becoming one of the most popular learning approaches for people of all ages, from younger students to working professionals.
+We’ll also discuss the advantages, benefits, and challenges of blended learning for both educators and learners.
 Finally, we’ll cover the role the right learning management system (LMS) plays in creating effective blended learning environments.

 What Is Blended Learning?

 Blended learning is an educational framework that combines online resources with face-to-face instruction.
 In a blended learning model, students access online content that complements in-person interactions with instructors and peers.

 Blending digital and traditional learning creates better, more personalized educational experiences that prepare students for a digital future.
 As learners interact with digital tools as part of the curriculum, they have the opportunity to master the technology and communication skills in high demand among today’s employers.

 According to the International Association for K-12 Online Learning (iNACOL), the definition of blended learning is “any instructional approach that combines face-to-face classroom methods with computer-mediated activities.”

 Other blended learning definitions are more specific.
 In their book “Blended: Using Disruptive Innovation to Improve Schools,” Michael B. Horn and Heather Staker of the Clayton Christensen Institute say blended learning is “any time a student learns, at least in part, through online learning, with some element of student control over time, place, path, or pace.”

 At D2L, we agree with the iNACOL and define blended learning as an approach that pairs the real-world classroom with online components.

 This differentiates blended learning from approaches that use some technological tools in the classroom but don’t integrate them into students’ daily activities.
 True blended learning creates a robust environment that tailors the educational experience to each student’s unique learning style without detracting from the experience of their peers.